-When you are on faithschoolersanonymous.uk, and are asked for personal information, you are sharing that information with the British Humanist Association alone unless stated otherwise.
+When you are on faithschoolersanonymous.uk, and are asked for personal information, you are sharing that information with Humanists UK alone unless stated otherwise.
 We may collect the following information from visitors:

 • IP addresses for analytics purposes (we do not store these with your profile or membership record)

 • Any information volunteered by the visitor, such as name, address, email address, etc.